 - If an activity is hard it will take time to test and master, which has the single but huge drawback that you won’t have the chance to try many activites over time.

-- If an activity is hard, it draws people, who a searching for a challange.
+- If an activity is hard, it draws people, who a searching for a challenge.
 The economic results of such activities are in high supply and you already know what this means – the money is gone and only scarcity is left for most.

 So here is our first principle when choosing how to make money:

-It better be easy to do what you do so you can test many things in a short time and avoid overcrowded challanges.
+It better be easy to do what you do so you can test many things in a short time and avoid overcrowded challenges.
 The risk is to lose motivation so you should just manage motivation carefully.

 How do we manage motivation when it’s too easy?
 There are 2 simple ways:

 - You artificially make it harder.
 If you earn enough money on a 4-hour workday, try to make them 2.
 It will instantly become harder in a different way, more motivating and fun while still being easy as an activity.
 This way you reap all possible benefits.

 - You tie the activity to core positive emotions.
 Help people in need with the money and knowlegde you gain.
 Hire people you care about to work together with you.

 Now it’s time for principle number two.
 You want to be profitable, but so does everyone else.
 Try to trade stocks and you’ll sense the huge competition instantly.
 How do you go about finding a profitable activity, whose economic results are not in high supply?
 There is an obvious answer: